The highest-rated FIFA XI of all time: No Lionel Messi or Cristiano Ronaldo

 We can’t help but think it was a mistake not to have him on the cover, although that may have seriously affected sales in Catalonia.

-The only outfielder in this team still playing and a genuine curveball, Brighi was the highest rated player on FIFA 2003, beating cover stars Thierry Henry, Roberto Carlos and Ryan Giggs.
+A genuine curveball, Brighi was the highest-rated player on FIFA 2003, beating cover stars Thierry Henry, Roberto Carlos and Ryan Giggs.

 He had spent the 2001-02 season on loan at Bologna, being named the Serie A Young Footballer of the Year award as a 21-year-old.
 Sure, he was good, but nobody can quite work out why he was so highly rated in the game.